The Risky Business of Ring's Vulnerable Security

 If you are like the rest of Americans, you have noticed that the Ring Security company has been in the news lately— and not for anything useful.
 Between security hacks and lawsuits, the company has landed itself in hot water.

 Homeowners have security cameras installed in their homes to give them peace of mind when they are not able to see what is going on inside.
 But what happens when a stranger can access your security cameras?
 Unfortunately, that is what is happening for some Ring Security customers.

-In early December, a family’s Ring camera that was installed in their children’s playroom was accessed by an unknown hacker.
+In December 2019, a family’s Ring camera that was installed in their children’s playroom was accessed by an unknown hacker.
 The hacker then spoke directly to the family’s 8-year-old daughter, using derogatory language and trying to persuade the girl to misbehave.
-This incident is not isolated, as several more customers have come forward with similar stories.
+This incident is not isolated, as several more customers have come forward with comparable stories.